vasjamarkic/EVNikola-Secondary-Electric-Controller-ArduinoMega-NextionDisplay-16ChannelRelay/README.md

 - clean and test the fan - putting the electric heater ??? use a fuse for that ...
 - buy a heater (120 V DC) ???
 Amazoon for 30 $ ....
 - install the remaining front lights
-- wire the key ignition switch with f10 and f6 and to MCU and Emsiso.
+- wire the key ignition switch with f16 and to Emsiso.
-- place the wires for all dashboard switches (blue and white thin wires)
 - solid the N.C. micro switch for handbrake
 - solder the white LED and resistors, make connection types and place it in the dash, via PWM output.